chewiee/Melp/README.md

 ## Minimum Viable Product

-YelpClone is a web application inspired by Yelp built using Ruby on Rails and React.js.
+Melp is a web application inspired by Yelp built using Ruby on Rails and React.js.
 FresherNote allows users to:

 - [ ] Create an account